Advantages of a Consumer Proposal in Canada

 How do I file a consumer proposal?

 If you are interested in filing a consumer proposal, the first thing to do is to find a Licensed Insolvency Trustee that you can trust.
-The only professionals able to administer a consumer proposal are trustees, so by meeting one you can discuss your personal financial circumstances and get advice on the best pathway to debt relief for you.
-Many experienced trustee firms will offer a free consultation in which to discuss whether or not a consumer proposal is right for you.
+Licensed Insolvency Trustees are the only professionals in Canada legally able to file a consumer proposal.
+When you arrange an appointment, you can discuss your personal financial circumstances and get advice on the best pathway to debt relief for you.
+Unlike other bankruptcy firms, at Spergel you are assigned your very own Licensed Insolvency Trustee to walk you through the entire debt relief process, instead of passing you from person to person.

 Book your free phone consultation with our caring team to discuss your options and start your journey towards financial freedom.